- Speaker #0

 - Speaker #1

-Eden knelt, pressing her fingers into the damper.
+Eden knelt, pressing her fingers into the damp earth.

 - Speaker #3

-A seed cannot see what it will become.
+I could see you were pretty worried yesterday, Mira.
+A seed cannot understand what it will become.
 It only knows the darkness of the soil, the weight pressing down on it.
 It waits, not knowing when the rain will come or when the sun will warm the ground enough for it to break through.

 - Speaker #1

-Mira swallowed.
+Mira swallowed, the sting of tears pooling in her eyes.
 That weight, the heaviness of uncertainty, the ache of waiting, felt so familiar.

 - Speaker #1

-he admitted.
 Eden looked at her with kind but steady eyes.
+She scooped up a handful of earth, letting the rich soil slip through her fingers.

 - Speaker #3